Tatami-Maker/documentation/Investment DAO Preset.md

 ## What is the DAO going to be used for?

 This DAO serves as the decision making tool the community uses to make their investment decisions.
-Such decisions can include investing in tokens, NFTs or even participating in crowdfunding, liquidity pools, or other DeFi opportunities.
+Such decisions can include investing in tokens and NFTs or even participating in crowdfunding, liquidity pools or other DeFi opportunities.

 ## How to utilize the DAO’s token allocation?